bitrise-io/devcenter/_articles/en/builds/build-numbering-and-app-versioning.md

     weight: 15

 ---
 All Bitrise builds have a build number.
 The first build of your app is, by default, number 1, and the build number gets incremented with each build.
-You can get a build's Bitrise build number on the website, as well as via the `$BITRISE_BUILD_NUMBER` environment variable.
+You can get a build's Bitrise build number on the website, as well as via the `$BITRISE_BUILD_NUMBER` Environment Variable.
 This variable can be used in any Step or script where you need the Bitrise build number for any reason.

 You can also take care of your app's versioning automatically, using Bitrise.
 We have two Steps to do it for you - [read more in the Setting up app versioning automatically section.](/builds/build-numbering-and-app-versioning#Set-up-app-versioning-automatically-on-Bitrise)